 There was a further generation of medical Grays in Newmarket not connected to the surgery.
 Norman’s daughter Catherine grew up to become a physiotherapist.
 She trained at St Thomas’ Hospital in London and worked at Newmarket’s White Lodge Hospital during the Second World War (we have her to thank for the photograph on the page about Newmarket Hospital, and her descendants for keeping it).

 Gilbert Gray retired early in 1946 to become a sheep farmer on the Isle of Mull, prompted by the introduction of the NHS!
 He lived there until after his wife Rene’s death in 1962.
 He spent his final years living in a hotel at Newbury, Berkshire, where he died in 1972 in his late 80s.
-Interestingly his great great grandfather, Joseph Gray, had been Major of Newbury in the late 18th century.
+Interestingly his great great grandfather, Joseph Gray, had been Mayor of Newbury in the late 18th century.
 Gilbert was interested in family history, so presumably moving there was partly inspired by that?

 Norman Gray retired from the practice in 1954, but continued to see some private patients, and was Senior Medical Officer at Newmarket race meetings until 1969.
-He lived his entire life in Newmarket, his last address being a flat in Glenwood Court, Newmarket High Street, but interestingly he died on a round the world cruise in his early 80s in 1971.
-He was buried at sea in the South Pacific!
+He lived his entire life in Newmarket, his last address being a flat in Glenwood Court, Newmarket High Street, but interestingly he died on a round the world cruise in his early 80s in 1971, so was buried at sea in the South Pacific!

 Image 1: The 1911 census, reference RG14/9178 (cropped); image ©, reproduced with kind permission of The National Archives.